lidofinance/dc4bc/HowTo.md

 QR code was saved to: /tmp/dc4bc_qr_6d98f39d-1b24-49ce-8473-4f5d934ab2dc-0.gif
 ```

-A single operation might be split into several QR-codes, which will be located in a single GIF file.
 Open the GIF-animation in any gif viewer and take a video of it:
 ```
-open -a /Applications/Safari.app/ /tmp/dc4bc_qr_c76396a6-fcd8-4dd2-a85c-085b8dc91494-response.gif
+open -a Safari /tmp/dc4bc_qr_c76396a6-fcd8-4dd2-a85c-085b8dc91494-response.gif
 ```

 After that, you need to scan the GIF.
 To do that, you need to open the `./qr_reader_bundle.html` in your Web browser, allow the page to use your camera and demonstrate the recorded video to the camera.
 After the GIF is scanned, you'll see the operation JSON.
 Click on that JSON, and it will be saved to your Downloads folder.